freesewing/freesewing/packages/plugin-cutonfold/README.md

  - `to`: A point object at the start of the cut-on-fold indicator
  - `from`: A point object at the end of the cut-on-fold indicator
+ - `offset`: Distance in mm that the cut-on-fold line is offset from the line between `from` and `to`.
+Default: 50mm.
+ - `margin`: Percentange the cut-on-fold line will remain from the `from` and `to` points.
+Default: 5%.

 As all freesewing macros, bundle these parameters into a single object.